oasysgames/oasys-pos-cli/README.md

   Copyright 2022 Oasys | Blockchain for The Games All Rights Reserved.

 Version:
-  1.0.0-alpha2
+  1.0.0

 Usage:
   oaspos [command]

 Available Commands:
-  completion                       Generate the autocompletion script for the specified shell crypto:create-account            Create a new account. help                             Help about any command staker:stake                     Stake tokens to validator. staker:unstake                   Unstake tokens from validator. validator:activate               Change the validator status to active. validator:claim-commissions      Withdraw validator commissions. validator:deactivate             Change the validator status to disable. validator:info                   Show validator information. validator:join                   Join as a validator in the proof-of-stake. validator:update-commission-rate Update validator commission rates. validator:update-operator        Update the block signing address.
+  completion                  Generate the autocompletion script for the specified shell crypto:create-account       Create a new account. help                        Help about any command staker:claim-rewards        Withdraw staking rewards. staker:claim-unstakes       Withdraw unstaked tokens whose lock period has expired. staker:show-balance         Show token balance. staker:show-rewards         Show balance of staking rewards. staker:show-stakes          Show stake information. staker:stake                Stake tokens to validator. staker:unstake              Unstake tokens from validator. validator:activate          Change the validator status to active. validator:claim-commissions Withdraw validator commissions. validator:deactivate        Change the validator status to disable. validator:info              Show validator information. validator:info-all          Show all validator information. validator:info-slash        List of the number of slashings occurred in each recent epoch validator:join              Join as a validator in the proof-of-stake. validator:update-operator   Update the block signing address.

 Flags:
   -h, --help   help for oaspos